Right vs influential? Which would you rather be?

 So, what’s the truth?

 Like most things, there isn’t a simple truth, but there definitely are consequences.

-This is an issue I come across VERY frequently in the social world of work.
-(Note, ‘social’).
+This is an issue I come across VERY frequently in the social world of work — especially in the case of executive coaching.
 But it isn’t limited to work, it can happen anywhere and anytime an individual takes a stand on a particular issue.
 We’ve all seen it, and probably done it (and likely didn’t even notice).